Feminism Is Not A Tickbox

-There is, unfortunately, a deeper core of attitude that permeates society and is the institutionalised patriarchy that permeates every expectation, conversation or action.
+There is, unfortunately, a deep core of attitude that permeates society and is the institutionalised patriarchy that underlies every expectation, conversation or action.
 All too often equality is measured against male standards.
 Pay women the same as men; give women positions of power like the men; give women a day off from chores by doing the dishes once a week.

 You Don’t Have To Step Into My Shoes

-This does, sadly, put our male friends at a distinct disadvantage yet my point is: occasionally, we should not attempt to put ourselves in someone else’s shoes, to feel empathy, to understand.
+This does, sadly, confuse our male friends however, my point is: occasionally, we should not attempt to put ourselves in another’s shoes, to understand.
 There are times when a person simply needs to be believed and trusted, not understood.
 It is OK to say ‘I don’t get it … but I trust that what you say is real.
 I won’t judge you.
 I won’t try to fix you.
 I have your back’

 ‘‘I am a woman with thoughts and questions and shit to say.
 I say if I'm beautiful.
 I say if I'm strong.
 You will not determine my story–I will’’